ourlifeloop/marketing/src/cms/training-faqs/where-do-i-find-the-display-code-for-my-community-display.md

 ---
-question: Where do I find the Display Code for my Community's TV Display?
+question: Where do I find the display code for my community's tv display?
-answer: On the left-hand side, click on the 'Display' tab.
+answer: On the left-hand side, click on the "Display" tab.
 Click on the display you would like to show on your TV.
-The Community and will Display Code are located at the top middle of your screen.
+The community and will display code are located at the top middle of your screen.
 You will input those codes into the LifeLoop app on your TV.
-Once inputted, select submit and your Display will show on your TV.
+Once inputted, select submit and your display will show on your TV.
 isMobile: false
 topics: